Are you tired of pounding your fingers on a keyboard?

 4. What about the price of each app?

 Google Voice is free.
-All you need to do is to set up a Google account go to Google Docs to find the dictation function.
+All you need to do is to set up a Google account and go to Google Docs to find the dictation function.

 If you’ve never worked with dictation before, I recommend starting with Google Docs before graduating to Dragon.